-The Police have arrested a 40-year-old man for his suspected involvement in a case of loanshark harassment.
+The Police have arrested a 46-year-old man for his suspected involvement in a series of loanshark harassment cases.

-The man will be charged in court on 6 April 2021 under the Moneylenders Act 2010 (Revised Edition).
-For first time offenders, the offence of loanshark harassment shall be fined not less than $5,000 and not more than $50,000 with mandatory imprisonment of up to 5 years, and mandatory caning of up to 6 strokes.
+The man will be charged in court on 24 May 2022 under the Moneylenders Act 2008.
+For first-time offenders, the offence of loanshark harassment carries a fine of between $5,000 and $50,000, with mandatory imprisonment of up to five years, and mandatory caning of up to six strokes.
+Repeat offenders shall be fined between $6,000 and $60,000, with mandatory imprisonment between two and nine years, and mandatory caning of up to 10 strokes.

 SINGAPORE POLICE FORCE